SanCo Logo Trusted Sourcing Partner • 25+ Years of Experience

 • Toughness and impact resistance — forged parts can take a beating

-• Less material waste — especially compared to hogging out billet
+• Less material waste — especially vs. hogging out billet

 • Repeatability and reliability — once your die is built, parts stay consistent